cangyu/CFD-Basics/README.md

 ## Couette
 Viscous flow between 2 parallel plate.
 ### 0-1D simulation
-The simplified G.E. is similiar with heat transfer equation, which is parabolic.
+The simplified G.E. is similiar with unsteady heat transfer equation, which is __parabolic__.
 Crank-Nicolson method is used, which is __unconditionally__ stable due to its implicitness.
 Hence, larger timestep can be taken via tuning the parameter `E`.
 However, errors during iteration become larger when `E` is increasing due to larger truncation error.
 This well illustrates that, even with implict scheme, timestep can not go to infinity!(an optimal timestep in between)